 Project-Based Delivery

 The most common model for first engagements.
-You define a scope, agree on deliverables, pay for a fixed output.
-Discovery takes two to four weeks and produces a technical specification.
-Build runs eight to sixteen weeks.
-Handoff includes deployed code, documentation, and team training.
+You define a scope, agree on deliverables, and pay for a fixed output.
+Discovery produces a technical specification.
+Build typically runs for a defined number of weeks.
+Handoff should include deployed code, documentation, and team training.

-This works when the problem is specific (automate invoice processing for this document format and this ERP system).
+This works when the problem is specific.
 It breaks down when the problem is vague, the success criteria are not defined, or the technical approach is still being validated during build.

 Embedded Team